Referral for molecular genetic analysis is to:

 - Predictive testing – 14 calendar days

-- Next-generation sequencing panels – 84 calendar days.
+- Next-generation sequencing panels – 42-84 calendar days, depending on the number of genes analysed.

 If unexpected delays occur during the issuing of results, we will keep service users informed of revised turnaround times.